GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: GMWBs in a Binomial Asset Pricing Model

 Therefore, by the risk neutral pricing formula the value at time $i$ of the rider value process is given by

 for $i\in\mc{I}_{N-1}$.
 The terminal value is $U_{N}=0$.
 Note that equation~(\ref{eq:Udiscrte}) is the discrete-time binomial model analogue of equation~(10) in \citet{Hyndman-Wenger-Decomp}.

 By the Markov property for $\{W_{i}\}$ we have $U_{i}=u(i,W_{i})$, where $u:\mc{I}_{N}\times\mb{R}_{+}\mapsto\mb{R}$ is defined by \footnote{There is some abuse of notation with $u$ referring both to the up-movement in the binomial model and to the rider value function.
-However, it is always clear from the context whether we are referring to the constant value or to the rider value function. } where $u^{-}:\mc{I}_{N}^{+}\times\mb{R}_{+}\mapsto\mb{R}$ is defined by and $w(x)$ is provided by \prettyref{eq:w(x)}.
-The function $u^{-}(i,x)$ represents the rider value at time point $i$ cum-fees and cum-withdrawals, where $x$ is the AV before fees and withdrawals are deducted.
+However, it is always clear from the context whether we are referring to the constant value or to the rider value function. }